-Homes First Foundation (the "Foundation") was incorporated pursuant to the Canada Corporations Act as a non-share capital corporation on November 7, 2001.
+The Foundation was incorporated pursuant to the Canada Corporations Act as a non-share capital corporation on November 7, 2001.
 The Foundation is a registered charity within the meaning of the Income Tax Act and is registered as such.
 As a registered charity, the Foundation is exempt from income tax.